You Can "Catch" Someone’s Mood Just by Sitting Near Them

 Are Some People More Sensitive to Emotional Contagion?

-While everyone is affected by others' emotions to some degree, some people absorb emotional energy like a sponge left out in a thunderstorm.
+While everyone is affected by others' emotions to some degree, some people absorb emotional energy like a little dry sponge left out in a thunderstorm.

-Basically, if you’ve ever felt drained after a busy social event, or if you’ve cried during a random commercial about dog food, you’re probably a little more "tuned in" than most.
+Basically, if you’ve ever felt drained after a busy social event, or if you’ve cried during a random commercial about dog food or helping others in need, you’re probably a little more "tuned in" than most.

-(It’s a gift, by the way, but it needs guarding.)
+It’s a gift, by the way, but it needs guarding so others don’t take advantage of you.

 Can You Build an "Immunity" to Other People's Moods?